wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How can I donate? =

-You can donate by visiting the donate link located at the top of the AlphaOmega Captcha & Anti-Spam Settings panel.
-To view the AlphaOmega Captcha & Anti-Spam Settings panel, click the 'AlphaOmega Captcha & Anti-Spam Settings' item located below the WordPress 'Plugins' menu item.
+You can donate by visiting the donate link located at the top of the AlphaOmega Captcha & Anti-Spam Filter Settings panel.
+To view the AlphaOmega Captcha & Anti-Spam Filter Settings panel, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.

 Alternatively, you may wish to donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam--WordPress--Plugin)